scrabbletank/farhome-rules/rulesdoc.md

 Choose 3 connected tiles in range.
 When a creature starts their turn or enters a tile for the first time they must make a constitution save vs your spellcasting.
 On a fail they take 1 wound.
 On a crit the target is poisoned until the end of their next turn.
 These tiles count as difficult terrain, and last for 1 minute.

-Add an additional tile for every level above first.
+Add a tile for every level above first.

 #### Thunderclap
 *1st Level*